Murrayfield Stadium: Recent history

 In October 1991 another debenture scheme was launched, to finance a more comprehensive redevelopment of the West Stand.
 The new West Stand was designed with a 48-metre cantilever roof.
 The old West Stand housed a museum, but this was not replaced and plans for a new visitor centre were shelved when the game turned professional.
 The first phase was completed in January 1993 with the new north and south stands opening.
 In February 1994 the centre section of the new West Stand opened.
 The work was carried out by Tilbury Douglas.

 In 1994, Murrayfield completed a £50-million renovation where floodlights were installed for the first time.

 In October 2012, SRU chief executive Mark Dodson told the BBC that it was actively seeking a name sponsor for Murrayfield:The single biggest piece of our inventory is our national stadium.
 We would like to see if we can monetise that.
 It would be crazy for us not to look at using our single biggest piece of inventory to drive revenue.
 We want to get the right price for it.
 In addition, Dodson indicated that the SRU was actively seeking a site for a completely new stadium with a capacity of 10,000 to 15,000 as a future home for Edinburgh Rugby.
 The pitch was damaged by nematodes in the lead up to the 2013 autumn internationals.
 This led the SRU to replace the grass with a Desso surface from the start of the 2014 season.
 A naming rights deal with BT was agreed in May 2014, resulting in the stadium being officially named as the BT Murrayfield Stadium.

+Scottish Rugby and Scottish Gas agreed a new five-year partnership deal starting in July 2023.
+This will result in the creation of a Club & Community Net Zero Fund worth £2 million to ensure Scottish clubs can save on energy bills and carbon emissions.
+Scottish Gas will also invest in the women's game through shirt and stadium sponsorship, resulting in an official name change for the stadium to Scottish Gas Murrayfield.

 Location

 Murrayfield is located next to Murrayfield Ice Rink, Murrayfield Curling Rink, and is close to Edinburgh Zoo.
 It is named after the area of Edinburgh it is located in, Murrayfield.
-There are two cricket pitches in the immediate vicinity at Roseburn Park used by Murrayfield DAFS CC (formed from mergers between several local teams) and also four rugby pitches owned by the SRU which were used by teams including the amateur club Murrayfield Wanderers RFC - they and their predecessors had played there since 1902 but were asked to vacate in 2018 as the governing body had plans to develop the land.
+There are two cricket pitches in the immediate vicinity at Roseburn Park used by Murrayfield DAFS CC and four rugby pitches owned by the SRU which were used by teams including the amateur club Murrayfield Wanderers RFC.
+Wanderers and their predecessors had played there since 1902 but were asked to vacate in 2018 as the governing body had plans to develop the land.
 Wanderers moved their training base to Roseburn but continued to hire the Murrayfield pitches for some matches.